I read a post by Lydia Leong today: Shooting squirrels from the roof. The phrase comes from a rental agreement:

 This reminded me of a story of my own.
 Way back when, I still had an honest job running proof-of-concept exercises on a pretty technical piece of data center automation software called BladeLogic1.
 A proof of concept meant installing the software on equipment belonging to a prospective customer, typically on their premises, and running through a series of real-world situations to demonstrate how our software could help them in their daily lives.

 It was pretty much a given that out of the week that we typically allocated for the process, we would lose at least one full day to logistics issues.
-The galling thing was that we sent a document well ahead of time, specifying in mind-numbing detail which ports should be open, what type of access we would need, which administrators would need to be available to us during installation (usually the DBA, maybe a network person as well), and so on and so forth.
+The galling thing was that we sent a document well ahead of time, specifying over many, many pages which ports should be open, what type of access we would need, which administrators would need to be available to us during installation (usually the DBA, maybe a network person as well), and so on and so forth.

 After this had happened a few times, I heard the story on the radio about Van Halen and the brown M&Ms. It seems that Van Halen were the first band to take such an extravagant live show on tour, and would regularly end up without enough power, or no room to park their fleet of vehicles, or whatever.
 Their rider grew more and more detailed, until in frustration they added the infamous Article 126.
 This clause specified that the band’s dressing room should contain a bowl of M&Ms from which all the brown M&Ms had been removed, upon pain of forfeiture of the show.

 Brown M&Ms?
 That’s IT!
 I’m outta here!

 The truth of the matter is not that Eddie Van Halen gave a fig either way for the colour of his M&Ms. The M&Ms were there purely as a test.
 If there were brown M&Ms in the bowl, or no M&Ms at all, the tour managers instantly knew that they could not take anything for granted and had to double-check everything else.2